 - Preheat the oven to 350 degrees.
 Line an 8 or 9-inch baking pan with parchment paper, allowing the paper to overhang on the sides for easy removal.

-- In a small pot, add the berries, sugar, lavender and orange zest.
+- In a small pot, add the berries, sugar, lavender, and orange zest.
 Cook for 15 minutes on low heat until the berries pop open.
-Let cool 5 minutes.
+Let cool for 5 minutes.
 Fish out the lavender buds.
 Pour the berry mixture on top of the crust.

 - Sprinkle the remaining crust mixture on top of the berry layer.